Hecke modules and supersingular representations of U(2,1): Introduction

-We next address the shortcomings of our method when $q\neq p$.
+We next address the shortcomings of our method when the residue field of $F$ has size greater than $p$.
 As mentioned before, our method relies on the comparison of injective envelopes for representations of the finite groups $\Gamma$ and $\Gamma'$.
-For $q\neq p$, we demonstrate cases where the construction of Section 7 would produce a coefficient system $\mathcal{E}_M$ which is ``too big,'' in the sense that we cannot guarantee irreducibility of the resulting representation.
+When the residue field of $F$ is larger than $\mathbb{F}_p$, we demonstrate cases where the construction of Section \ref{init} would produce a coefficient system $\mathcal{E}_M$ which is ``too big,'' in the sense that we cannot guarantee irreducibility of the resulting representation.
 Our main tool will be Dordowsky's Diplomarbeit (\cite{Do88}), in which the dimensions of injective envelopes of representations of $\Gamma$ are computed.